My Al Capone Museum | home

 Al Capone's tax trial and downfall

 The St. Valentine's day massacre set forth in motion the Government's urgent task in bringing the criminal element down.
-Specifically Al Capone.
+Specifically Al Capone, for he was the ultimate symbol of corruption at that time.
+Cut off the head of the organization and the rest should follow.
 The Stock market crash had left a lot of people poor and jobless.
-Soup kitchens were set up by churches and some even by none other than Al Capone.
+Soup kitchens were set up by churches and some by none other than Al Capone.
 Although some stated that Al had merely used this as ploy for favorable press during the beginning of his legal woes, he nonetheless had helped many down and outs during his reign as Chicago crime Czar way before the 1929 crash.
 Paying for coal to heat their homes, Christmas baskets, medical bills and other personal favors were the norm for Capone.
 He grew up poor and knew what it was to be in need.

 The corrupt Chicago police could not be counted on to bring in the hoodlums and make the charges stick.
 They would be paid off or threatened if they felt the inclination to testify.
+It was a "Just play along and everything will be fine" era.
 The law could not stick any murder rap on Al. The Valentine massacre turned up many clues by Chicago detectives and yet nothing ever came out of it.
 Capone's inner circle were well insulated.
 Capone owned nothing and thought he could not be linked financially to anything.
 His Florida home was under his wife's name, the Chicago home was under his mom and sister's name.
-Herbert Hoover After seeing the Capone name in constant headlines Herbert Hoover was to have said "Get that man Capone!".
+Herbert Hoover was annoyed at seeing the Capone name constantly in the headlines, with even so far as seeing the ganglord's face plastered on the March 1930 cover of Time magazine.
+He was said to have exclaimed "Get that man Capone!".

-Al Capone at the time did not seem to concerned.
-In August of 1931.
+Al Capone at the time did not seem too concerned.
+After all, in Chicago,the fix was in.

-What lead the Government to go after Al, was their successful prosecution of his brother Ralph, and the uncovering during Ralph's case of five bank accounts in Cicero.
+What lead the Government to go after Al, was their successful prosecution of other gangsters, but more specifically his brother Ralph and the uncovering during Ralph's case of five bank accounts in Cicero.
 These were found at the Pinkert State Bank and were somehow related to Al, as Ralph was known as Al's personal money man.

 Pinkert Bank in Cicero.
 Cashiers and tellers were brought in to testify and verify signatures during Ralph and Al's trials.

-Frank J. Wilson, the man who toiled to get Capone behind bars.
+Frank J. Wilson, the man who toiled hard to get Capone behind bars.
+His success at bringing down Capone got him later promoted to Chief of the Secret Service.

 Eliot Ness was the famous treasury agent who smashed some of Capone's brewery installations.
 Alot of people poo pooed his efforts, but although limited, they were there and in earnest.
 He was a opportunist somewhat.
 He did seek publicity.
 Who wouldn't?
 One must also realize that seeking this publicity could easily have gotten him killed.
 Eliot Ness racked up the prohibition charges against Capone and his gang, hoping to get him a sentence for some prison time.
 The Government thanked Ness, but decided to go with the income tax angle instead.
 The Government thought they could make these tax charges stick better and get a lengthier prison sentence than the prohibition violations.
 Ness was probably disappointed that he wasn't the one who got the big fish.